-3.2.3.2 Agricultural Ammonia Sector (ag)
+3.2.2.2 Agricultural Ammonia Sector (ag)

-The agricultural NH3 (ag) sector includes livestock and agricultural fertilizer application emissions from the 2011NEIv2 nonpoint inventory.
-The livestock and fertilizer emissions in this sector are based only on the SCCs starting with 2805 and 2801.
-The livestock SCCs are related to beef and dairy cattle, poultry production and waste, swine production, waste from horses and ponies, and production and waste for sheep, lambs, and goats.
-The fertilizer SCCs consist of 15 specific types of ammonia-based fertilizer and one for miscellaneous fertilizers.
-The "ag" sector includes all of the NH3 emissions from fertilizer from the NEI.
-However, the "ag" sector does not include all of the livestock ammonia emissions, as there are also a small amount of NH3 emissions from livestock feedlots in the ptnonipm inventory (as point sources) in California (175 tons) and Wisconsin (125 tons).
-The annual agricultural burning estimates are treated as monthly values for modeling.
-The annual values in the 2011NEIv2 were split into monthly emissions by aggregating the data up to monthly values from daily estimates of emissions.
+The agricultural NH3 "ag" sector is comprised of livestock and agricultural fertilizer application emissions from the nonpoint sector of the 2011 NEI.
+The livestock and fertilizer emissions were extracted based on SCC.
+The "ag" sector includes all of the NH3 emissions from fertilizer contained in the NEI.
+However, the "ag" sector does not include all of the livestock ammonia emissions, as there are also some NH3 emissions from feedlot livestock in the point source inventory in California (175 tons) and Wisconsin (125 tons).
+To prevent double-counting, emissions were not included in the nonpoint ag inventory for counties in which they were in the point source inventory.